v-rgrace/Viva/Viva/glint/copilot/copilot-admin-intro.md

 For the best feedback, encourage your employees to leave comments in their native language.

 > [!NOTE]
 > [Microsoft 365 Copilot currently supports these languages](https://support.microsoft.com/office/supported-languages-for-microsoft-copilot-94518d61-644b-4118-9492-617eea4801d8).
-Copilot in Viva Glint may not currently support all of the languages listed on this page.
+Copilot in Viva Glint may not support all of the languages listed on this page.
 Support for all languages is on the roadmap.
+Your platform informs you of which languages are available for your programs.

 ## How can my organization use Microsoft 365 Copilot in Viva Glint?